kubernetes/enhancements/keps/sig-api-machinery/6164-internal-type-elimination/README.md

 | Before (distinct internal type) | 470.1 | 736 | 7 |
 | After (internal type is an alias of v1) | 80.5 | 32 | 1 |
 | **Improvement** | **5.8×** | **23×** | **7->1** |

+Note that this is comparing aliasing with unsafe conversion.

 ### Goals